martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 endpoints.

-This solution relies on the unique identifier given to DTLS sessions using the SDP `tls-id` attribute {{!I-D.ietf-mmusic-dtls-sdp}}.
+This solution relies on the unique identifier given to DTLS sessions using the SDP `tls-id` attribute {{!DTLS-SDP=I-D.ietf-mmusic-dtls-sdp}}.
 This field is already required to be unique.
 Thus, no two offers or answers from the same client will have the same value.

 A new `external_session_id` extension is added to the TLS or DTLS handshake for connections that are established as part of the same call or real-time session.